Updated: March 2026

 A Brief History of Anna Maria Island

-Long before it became a beloved beach destination, Anna Maria Island was a remote stretch of land only accessible by boat.
-Early pioneers were drawn to its natural beauty, slower pace, and untouched shoreline, laying the foundation for the peaceful island vibe visitors still experience today.
+Long before it became a beloved beach destination, the island was a remote stretch of land accessible only by boat.
+Early pioneers were drawn to its natural beauty and slower pace, laying the foundation for the laid-back atmosphere visitors still experience today.

-If you’ve explored the island’s historic piers, quiet neighborhoods, or local museums, you’ve already walked through pieces of its story.
-(And if you haven’t yet, you’ll definitely want to add a stop after reading this — especially alongside the spots mentioned in my The History of Anna Maria Island guide and family-friendly activities roundup.)
+If you’ve explored the island’s historic piers, quiet neighborhoods, or local museums, you’ve already stepped into pieces of that story.
+And if you haven’t yet, it’s worth adding a few stops after reading.

 Today, traces of that layered past can still be seen in the island’s historic piers, preserved cottages, and intentionally low-key development that gives Anna Maria Island its timeless Old Florida feel.